Ownership in UAE: 100% Foreign Direct Investment Rules, Sectors & Licensing Guide (2026)

 -

-The UAE’s commitment to innovation, infrastructure, and transparency continues to attract investors from the USA, UK, Japan, and beyond.
+The UAE continues to attract investors from the US, UK, Europe, and Asia.

-Apply for your Emirates Visa today to explore investment opportunities and begin your journey toward establishing a business presence in the UAE.
+Apply for your Emirates Visa today and take the first step toward establishing a legally compliant and future-ready business presence in the UAE.

 Our Faqs